Previous In-House ExhibitionsBack to Exhibitions

 July – Oct 2011

 Sam Steele (1848–1919) was a Canadian icon.
 Both as a North-West Mounted Police officer and as a military leader he played an active role in settling the Canadian West, policing the far North, and leading military campaigns abroad.
-This exhibition of materials from the Steele Archive highlighted Sam Steele’s role in history through original correspondence, diaries, scrapbooks, military papers and photographs, while also providing a glimpse of his “softer side” through the letters he exchanged with his wife and children.
+This exhibition of materials from the Steele Archive (relocated to U of A Archives in 2024) highlighted Sam Steele’s role in history through original correspondence, diaries, scrapbooks, military papers and photographs, while also providing a glimpse of his “softer side” through the letters he exchanged with his wife and children.
 The booklet associated with this exhibition is available online in English and French.
 A print copy may be purchased for $10 in person in the Peel library.
 Related publications include:

 Governor General Literary Awards (2010-11)